SNAP Benefits in Illinois: How to Apply and Qualify

 EBT Deposit Schedule in Illinois

-In Illinois, your SNAP benefits are deposited on the same day each month.
-This date is determined by the last digit of your Head-of-Household ID number, helping you plan your grocery shopping and budget accordingly.
+In Illinois, SNAP benefits are deposited on a fixed day each month based on the last digit of your case number.
+Knowing your deposit date helps you plan your grocery shopping and budget accordingly.

 How to Check Your EBT Card Balance